 - Business charge cards

-For loans over £25,000 the banks will look for security, typically a second charge over a property or other suitable asset.
+For loans over £35,000 the banks will look for security, typically a second charge over a property or other suitable asset, but this can vary between banks and personal circumstances.
 Where security isn't available, the banks have access to the Enterprise Finance Guarantee Scheme (EFG).

 It should be noted that guarantees are taken from the individual for 100% of the facility provided, and whilst the government provides a guarantee to the lender for 75% of the loan, the borrower is liable for the full amount.

 The EFG is a more expensive route as there is a 2% annual premium on the outstanding loan amount which the Government charges for providing the security, but if all other aspects of the application stack up and the only issue is the lack of security, then the EFG is an attractive route which many franchisees have benefited from.